Ladvien/ladvien.github.io/_posts/2018-04-29-arch-linux-deep-learning-gpu-environment.md

 ### 9. Scream Hello World
 And the payoff?

-Using the prepared script Deep Dream script from the Keras documentation
+Using the prepared Deep Dream script from the Keras documentation

 * [Keras Deep Dream in RStudio](https://keras.rstudio.com/articles/examples/deep_dream.html)